Quantitative Research Methods Courses

 Department: LHAE

-Schedule: Usually offered every year in the Winter semester.
+Schedule: Usually offered every year in the Winter session.

 This course will cover: survey sampling, experimental design, and power analysis; analysis of variance for one-way and multi-way data with fixed, mixed, and random effects models; linear and multiple regression; multiple correlation; analysis of covariance.